 Tired of being frustrated with cats messing around your garden or home?
 Make a friendly but efficient natural cat repellent in just a few minutes!
-This natural cat repellent is made with a few simple, affordable ingredients and won’t hurt the environment!
+This cat deterrent is made with a handful of few simple, affordable ingredients and won’t hurt the environment!

 Even if you’re a big cat lover as myself, sometimes your beloved pets can be a huge pain, especially when messing around the garden, ruining all the plants and your hard work.
 Deter cats safely with a natural cat repellent that is safe and harmless for your cat, your family, home or the environment!

 Or maybe you need to keep your cat away from dangerous areas?
 It’s in their nature to explore but…curiosity killed the cat, they say!
 Stop them from using your garden as their own personal litter box with this simple, non toxic homemade cat repellent.
 With this easy and natural cat repellent, you can safely set boundaries even the most stubborn cat will eventually learn to respect!

 For the outdoors, try planting flowers and plants that smell awful to them, like lavender, rue, geranium, penny-royal or lemon thyme.
 They will hate it and leave the garden alone, and you will have a nice smell all around the area.
 Double win!

 Other outdoor solutions:

 - Adding string or metal wire along the top of your fence.
 It’s an awful surface to walk on, so they will learn to avoid going there.
 Double it with an essential oil they hate and you’re done;